 Today, big data rules companies.
-Software development engineers are in high demand to handle it all.
+Software development engineers are in high demand to handle it all - from big data solutions to software integrations.
 With the dominance of social media, the rise of the Internet of Things, and the government’s reliance on data collection for defense and public health, there are few remaining corners of modern life that are not recorded as data points for someone’s analytics.

 But this wealth of new data comes in a massive variety of new data formats, and with so many different types to store and analyze, how do you organize it to get the most out of it?
 The first step is to recognize whether the data is Structured or Unstructured.
 This blog will help illuminate what these terms mean so that you can equip yourself with the knowledge you need to gather actionable intelligence from your data.

 Structured data is quantitative.
 It has a highly organized makeup to it that makes it compatible with a predefined format, such as a spreadsheet with articulated rows and columns.
 Structured data has to go through a process called Extract, Transform, Load (ETL), in which it is extracted from its source, transformed so that the data points can be expressed the way their destination expresses information, and then loaded into the database (usually a Relational Database).
 The term for this approach to data structuring is “Schema-on-write,” because the structure is applied when the data is entered into its storage.

 Some common examples of structured data include inventory control systems, contact information lists, ATM records, and online sales data.
 Any electronic action that acquires the same few very simple alphanumeric data points each time it is taken can be considered structured data.